 Just 5-miles outside of Kanab on Hwy 89 south, you will see the sign for Best Friends Animal Sanctuary.
 Situated in a beautiful canyon with high sandstone cliffs, dense forest, a small creek, and colorful cottonwood tree, it appears to be an oasis in this stunning desert landscape.
 Founded in 1984, this is the largest sanctuary for homeless animals in the country.
 The sanctuary takes in animals that need physical, emotional, psychological, and other training, making many of them adoptable.

 Entering the sanctuary, the red rocks take your breath away.
 The canyon is beautiful.
 We entered the Welcome Center to see a small gift shop.
 The staff was welcoming and informative.
 They seemed grateful that we took the time to visit and support them.
-It was great to see such passion from the people working there, the animals all seem to be well cared for.
+It was great to see the staff’s passion; the animals all seem well cared for.
 If you have time to volunteer, they can always use the help.
 The shifts are 3+ hours each, and you choose which are you want to help.
 You can walk the animals, assist with preparing the food, or just hang out with the dogs or cats.
 It can be a GREAT experience all the way around!

 The welcome center is super clean and has a huge selection of gift items.
 We purchased bandannas for both our dogs.
 All donations go directly to the Sanctuary.
 There are impeccably clean restrooms on-site.
 They have an excellent lunch at 2 different locations from 11:30 am to 1:00 pm.
 For only a very low cost, it includes a drink and dessert.